 Having had several weeks with a pair, I also have a lot of points to make about the Hypervenom, some of which Neymar might not offer to players who want to invest in a pair.
 In typical fashion, I have extended the testing period with the Phantom in order to ensure some of my views are accurate.

-Check out the selection of Hypervenom Phantom currently available at soccer.com.
+Check out the Hypervenom series currently available at soccer.com.

 Being that there were plenty of images circulating the net months before release, I wasn’t really shocked with the design.
 In saying that, the upper is so extraordinarily unique that getting them in hand was extremely important and as it turned out, pretty exciting.
 They are incredibly light and the upper is a lot thinner than I expected and they are definitely not as padded as they look.